Sergio16T/algorithms-bigO-dataStructures/dataStructures/linked-list/README.md

 # Linked List

-In computer science, a **linked list** store a sequential collection of elements but unlike arrays the elements are not placed contiguously in memory.
+In computer science, a **linked list** stores a sequential collection of elements but unlike arrays the elements are not placed contiguously in memory.
 Each element consists of a node that stores the element itself and also a reference (a.k.a. pointer or link) to the next element in the list.

 This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.

 A drawback of linked lists is that access time is linear O(n).
 Faster access, O(1) is not feasible.
-Arrays have O(n) performance for access compared to linked lists O(n).
+Arrays have O(1) performance for access compared to linked lists O(n).

 ## Example